 - irritability and impulsiveness

-In the later stages of Huntington's disease, the person will be totally dependent and need full nursing care.
+In the later stages of Huntington's disease, the person will need full nursing care.

-Death is usually from a secondary cause, such as pneumonia or another infection.
+Death is usually from a secondary cause, like pneumonia or another infection.

-You may find the palliative care section useful if you're caring for someone who's dying, or if you want to plan your end of life care in advance.
+You might find the palliative care section useful if you're caring for someone who's dying, or if you want to plan your end of life care.

 Juvenile Huntington's disease

-Juvenile Huntington's disease is an uncommon form of the condition that can occur in people younger than 20 years old.
+Juvenile Huntington's disease is a rare form of the condition that can occur in people under the age of 20.
 Common signs include: